DaveSeidel/music-tools/conbination-product-sets/README.md

 This is a work in progress, written to aid in my understanding of Erv Wilson's Combination Product Sets

-Requires Python 3 (written and tested with Pythn 3.8.3).
+Requires Python 3 (written and tested with Python 3.8.3).

 The `CPS` class allows you to create any CPS, given a list of factors and the size of the combination.